vasudharastogi/poet-control-loop-masters-thesis/README.md

 ## About the usage of MPI_Wtime()

 Implemented time measurement functions uses `MPI_Wtime()`.
-Some important informations from the OpenMPI Man Page:
+Some important information from the OpenMPI Man Page:

 For example, on platforms that support it, the clock_gettime() function will be used to obtain a monotonic clock value with whatever precision is supported on